 While flamingos should be notably absent if you want to stick to an accurate Hawaiian luau theme, your party supply list can basically only be shorted by the limits of your imagination.
 Some of our top recommendations for luau decor include:

-Tiki Torches: Set some mood lighting with a few tiki torches – with citronella oil, for a thoughtful bonus – scattered around the outdoor party area.
+Tiki Torches: Set some mood lighting with a few bamboo tiki torches – with citronella oil, for a thoughtful bonus – scattered around the outdoor party area.

-Palm Fronds: If you can’t find the real thing, cut a few palm fronds out of construction paper for an easy, inexpensive place setting or decor around the bar or table areas.
+Palm Fronds: If you can’t find the real thing, cut a few palm fronds out of green construction paper for an easy, inexpensive place setting or decor around the bar or table areas.

-Vintage Hawaii Travel Posters: Stay to the luau theme with a few vintage travel posters about the Hawaiian Islands.
+Vintage Hawaii Travel Posters: Stay to the luau theme with a few vintage Hawaii posters about the Hawaiian Islands.
 You can find several places online to order a few of these for added effect.

 Pineapples & Flowers: Need an easy way to add some pizazz to your table setting?
 Gather some pineapples and fragrant flowers, like plumeria or hibiscus, and arrange them for easy table centerpieces.

-Beach Gear: From basics like sunscreen, slippahs, sunglasses and swimwear to beach towels, beach balls and even a sandbox of beach goodies, there is more than one way to transport your guests, however temporarily, to the land of aloha.
+Beach Gear: From basics like sunscreen, slippahs, sunglasses, and swimwear to beach towels, beach balls, and even a sandbox of beach goodies, there is more than one way to transport your guests, however temporarily, to the land of aloha.

 Aloha Sign: Find a festive aloha banner, or make your own, for a warm greeting to your Hawaiian luau party.

-Music: Head to YouTube or Spotify to download one of many surf, tiki and luau-themed party playlists, including Hawaiian hits like Elvis Presley’s Blue Hawaii, Don Ho’s Tiny Bubbles, Hawaii by The Beach Boys, Over the Rainbow by Israel Kamakawiwo’ole, and other hits by local artists like Hapa, Keali’i Reichel, Willie K and more.
+Music: Head to YouTube or Spotify to download one of many surf, tiki, and luau-themed party playlists, including Hawaiian hits like Elvis Presley’s Blue Hawaii, Don Ho’s Tiny Bubbles, Hawaii by The Beach Boys, Over the Rainbow by Israel Kamakawiwo’ole, and other hits by local artists like Hapa, Keali’i Reichel, Willie K and more.